Innocently Carrying Large Amounts of Cash Can Result in Asset Forfeiture and Seizure

 How does Asset Forfeiture work?

 Forfeiture is a judicial construct where the government pursues the outright taking of private property on the basis that it is linked to crime.
-There are two bases most commonly used to seize and forfeit property.
-First, the Government may try to establish that targeted property is ill-gotten gains (proceeds) of crime.
+There are two bases most commonly used to seize and forfeit property: First, the Government may try to establish that targeted property is ill-gotten gains (proceeds) of crime.
 In the alternative, it could allege that property, like a vehicle, is used to aid (facilitate) a crime.
 Obviously, forfeiture is designed to take away the motivating factor for crime, which is greed.
-In fact, administrative, civil, and criminal forfeiture recoveries have resulted in the growth of the DOJ’s Asset Forfeiture Fund (AFF) which had a net balance of more than 2.5 billion in 2014.
+In fact, administrative, civil, and criminal forfeiture recoveries have resulted in the growth of the DOJ’s Asset Forfeiture Fund (AFF) which had a net balance of more than a billion dollars in 2017.
 By the way, the Treasury Department has its own asset forfeiture fund known as the Treasury Executive Office for Asset Forfeiture (TEOAF).
 It also has hundreds of millions of dollars.

 In addition to federal forfeiture efforts, state government entities are also able to take assets if they were derived from illegal activity.
 In Texas, civil forfeiture is provided for in Article 59 of the Texas Code of Criminal Procedure.
 Interestingly, in Texas, property subject to forfeiture is called contraband.